A Simple and Adaptive Dispersion Regression Model for Count Data: DW Regression Naturally Handles Covariate-Specific Dispersion

-We have already shown in Section \ref{sec:disp} how DW can model data that are under-dispersed relative to Poisson.
-In this section, we would like to investigate this further within a regression context.
-Here, it is also possible that the conditional variance is larger than the conditional mean for a specific covariate pattern (over-dispersion), but the conditional variance is smaller than the conditional mean for another covariate pattern (under-dispersion).
-In the literature, regression models for count data that can capture under-dispersion or both types of over- and under-dispersion simultaneously are in the form of extended versions of Poisson regression, such as quasi-Poisson, COM-Poisson or hyper-poisson \citep{saez2013hyper}.
+In the literature, regression models for count data that can capture underdispersion or both types of overdispersion and underdispersion simultaneously are in the form of extended versions of Poisson regression, such as quasi-Poisson, COM--Poisson or hyper-poisson regression \citep{saez2013hyper}.
 In the case of mixed types of dispersion, the dispersion parameter can be assumed to be linked to the covariates.
 However, a covariate-dependent dispersion increases the complexity of the model significantly and reduces its interpretability.
-So, in practice, most implementations fix the dispersion parameter and assume that only the mean is linked to the covariates.
-As the DW distribution naturally accounts for over and under-dispersion, a DW regression model becomes a simple and attractive alternative to existing regression models for count data.
+Thus, in practice, most implementations fix the dispersion parameter and assume that only the mean is linked to the covariates.
+As the DW distribution naturally accounts for overdispersion and underdispersion, a DW regression model becomes a simple and attractive alternative to existing regression models for count data.